best-practice-and-impact/afcharts-py/CONTRIBUTING.md

 8. You may merge the Pull/Merge Request in once you have the sign-off of two maintainers.
-9. If you are merging `dev` to `main`, you must increment the version number in the VERSION file to the new version that this Pull/Merge Request would represent.
+9. If you are merging `dev` to `main`, you must increment the version number by merging the automatically created `release-please` PR, which will also produce the change log for the new version release etc. represent.
 The versioning scheme we use is [SemVer](http://semver.org/). <mark>(to review)<mark>

 ### Conventional commit PR titles